Chapter 2.04

 3. Use of City Equipment and Facilities.

 a.
 City council members are provided various tools to assist them in handling the business of the city in the role as members of the city council.
-These tools include, but are not limited to: (1) an iPad Pro connected to the city’s computer system that can be used remotely.
-All contents of this device shall be considered open to public view.
+These tools include but are not limited to:

 b.
 In order to assure transmittal of information necessary to conduct business of the city and to avoid Public Records Act liability for the city and council members for improper or private equipment use, council members shall use the tool(s) identified above to assist them in being able to receive and work with information related to duties as council members.

 1. Reports to the Council.
 Each board, commission, committee, task force or any other advisory body of the city may be requested to present a report to the city council at a regular meeting or a work session of the city council.
 Such reports shall be delivered by the chair of the board, commission, committee, task force or any other advisory body or designee.
-The reports shall inform the city council of the activities, functions and information with which the board, commission, committee, task force or any other advisory body has been involved since the previous report, and shall include the opportunity for questions by council members.
+The reports shall inform the city council of the activities, functions and information with which the board, commission, committee, task force or any other advisory body has been involved since the previous report and shall include the opportunity for questions by council members.

 2.04.180 Travel and training authorization.